infinispan/infinispan/README-Maven.txt

 2.5.
 Skipping the test run
 --------------------------
-It is sometimes desirable to install the jboss cache package in your local repository without performing a full test run.
+It is sometimes desirable to install the Infinispan package in your local repository without performing a full test run.
 To do this, simply use the maven.test.skip.exec property:

    $ mvn -Dmaven.test.skip.exec=true install